phunnicutt1/haystack-php/README.md

 ## Overview

-The architecture of Haystack-PHP involves a PHP package that utilizes GuzzleHTTP for sending HTTP requests and handling responses.
-The library provides functionalities to encode and decode data according to the Project Haystack standards, specifically targeting the interaction with Skyspark servers managing IoT data.
-The project is structured around key components including the `HaystackClient.php` class for initializing the HTTP client and handling requests, as well as `HaystackEncoder.php` and `HaystackDecoder.php` for data encoding and decoding.
-This setup ensures a robust and extensible codebase for easy integration with Skyspark servers.
+This library provides functionalities to encode and decode Zinc and JSON encoded strings, creating library specific objects in PHP from these strings.
+This setup ensures a robust and extensible codebase for easy integration 3rd party software systems interfacing with Skyspark or other haystack compatible servers.
+This library has been scaled back to simply be an implmentation of the Project Haystack spec in PHP.
+This library supports all the custom haystack datatypes, the filtering and the full haystack specifications for defs, tagging, taxonomy and ontology.

 ### Technologies Used: